fustilio/linguine/docs/packages-sqlite.md

 import { getReviewQueue, markAsReviewed, getNextReviewDate } from '@extension/sqlite';

 // Get words due for review (reviewed >1 hour ago or never reviewed)
+// Filtered by target learning language to focus on single language
 // New words are immediately available (last_reviewed_at equals created_at)
-const reviewQueue = await getReviewQueue(50);
+const reviewQueue = await getReviewQueue(50, 'es-ES'); // Spanish words only

 // Mark word as reviewed (updates last_reviewed_at to current time)
 // Word will be due again in 1 hour await markAsReviewed(wordId);

-// Get when next review will be available const nextReviewDate = await getNextReviewDate();
-if (nextReviewDate) {
+// Get when next review will be available (filtered by target learning language) const nextReviewDate = await getNextReviewDate('es-ES'); // Spanish words only if (nextReviewDate) {
   console.log('Next review available:', new Date(nextReviewDate).toLocaleDateString());
 } else {